 Hoyer 6801: This German-made Kruspe-style horn has a cult following among fans of the old Elkhart Conn 8D models, which are increasingly hard to find in good repair.
 Players feel it handles better than the new 8Ds and rave about its great manufacturing quality.
 Read our full review.

-Conn 10/11DE: These small and medium-bell sized Geyer horns from Conn have recently been revamped for improved playability.
-They currently the official horns of the Canadian Brass.
+Conn 10/11DE: These small and medium-bell sized Geyer horns vary in quality, but are often easy to find used.
+The good ones play very well.
+They were official horns of the Canadian Brass, but have been discontinued.
 Read our full review.

 If you can expand your budget to $6000-$10,000 range (new) there are some fabulous top tier professional-level models to consider: